* GM says closure of vehicle, engine plants to affect 2,900 jobs

 "This will place unprecedented pressure on the local supplier network and our ability to build cars in Australia," Toyota Australia said in a statement.

-The world's largest automaker is currently negotiating changes to its workplace agreement as it seeks to improve productivity and cut costs.
-A worker vote is due on Friday.
+The world's largest automaker is currently negotiating changes to its workplace agreement with the union, with a vote due on Friday.

 "A no vote is going to send a very strong message to our parent company that we are not serious about transforming our business," Beck Angel, spokeswoman for Toyota Australia, told Reuters before the GM announcement.